mina-taraghi/SANER2024ReplicationPackage/README.md

 ### Model Hub:
 1. **Hub_models_last_modified_modelId.csv**: (RQ3) Contains the details (last modified date, model type, model ID) for each model per row for a total of 239,422 rows of data.
 2. **Hub_models_cardData_dates.csv**:		 (RQ3) Contains the information about each model per row (model ID, existence of card data, last mpdified date and month, owne and model name) for 239,422 models.
-3. **FHub_Model_Types_Over_Time.csv**:  (RQ3) Contains the number of models with a certain base model, per month, based on the last modified date of each model for 171 models and 38 months (The last column/month was not counted due to not having the data for the whole month).
+3. **Hub_Model_Types_Over_Time.csv**:  (RQ3) Contains the number of models with a certain base model, per month, based on the last modified date of each model for 171 models and 38 months (The last column/month was not counted due to not having the data for the whole month).

 ---
 ## Codebooks:

-Contains codebooks for codes for "Challenges" (RQ1), and "Benefits" (RQ2).
+1. Contains codebooks for codes for "Challenges" (RQ1), and "Benefits" (RQ2).
 Each codebook contains the code name, the definition and an example.
 ---
 ## Coded Data:
 Contains the coded data for the topics in discussion forums  and for the root cause analysis (RQ1).